Leroymilo/FurnitureFramework/doc/Furniture.md

 Note: the Shop ID is raw, your mod's UniqueID will not be prepended to it, so make sure it's unique (you can manually add your mod's ID to it for example).

+### Icon Rect

+This field is another Rectangle, like a [Source Rect](#source-rect).
+This rectangle will tell the game which part of the texture to use to display the Furniture in the menu.

+### Seasonal

+This field will allow you to create Furniture with different Sprites depending on the season, it's a boolean (true or false).
+If false, the [Source Image](#source-image) will be read as is and the mod will try to read the image from this path.
+If true, the mod will try to read an image for each season, based on the given Source Image path.
+For example, if Source Image is `assets/bush.png`, the mod will try to read these 4 images:
+- `assets/bush_spring.png`
+- `assets/bush_summer.png`
+- `assets/bush_fall.png`
+- `assets/bush_winter.png`

+:warning: If any of these images is missing, the Furniture won't be created.

+The `seasonal_bush_test` in the Example Pack uses this feature.

 ### Layers

 Layers are an important tool for making custom Furniture, they are necessary to properly display your Furniture when other objects are passing through it (the player, or other Furniture).
 Since they are quite complicated, they have their own [Layers documentation](https://github.com/Leroymilo/FurnitureFramework/blob/main/doc/Layers.md).